 AR in games

 We started our research with the games for a reason.
-We bet that the first thing that comes to mind when augmented reality is mentioned is Pokémon GO.
+We bet that the first thing that comes to mind when augmented reality is mentioned is an AR game Pokémon GO.

 Even those indifferent to computer games must have heard about this global craze.
 Young and old alike went about catching the weird creatures to complete their collections.